Lets dive directly into what I consider some of the best hacks in the modern Scene of the PSP.

 I’ve already explained more or less how usermode exploits, specially buffer overflows, work.
 But it is interesting to note that buffer overflows are the result of bad memory management on the developer’s side, and are one of the simplest and easiest to avoid hacks out there.
 You can sometimes make a mistake and allow for a buffer overflow to happen, but when a lot of games have simple buffer overflows, most of the time in the same place, is a sign of developers going lazy.
 Going back to the topic at hand, as I said, back then usermode exploits was an area left untouched, why would you develop there? we had permanent Custom Firmwares appearing almost as fast as Sony’s Official Firmwares.
 But then as I said, CFW became impossible on newer PSP revisions, and with Dark_Alex’s retirement, a new CFW did not seem like a possibility.
 Then we got what appeared to be the savior of those people stuck with unhackable devices: the Gripshift exploit.

 The Gripshift exploit promised a way of running unsigned code, mainly homebrews and emulators, on any device up to date, but it fell into obscurity due to the lack of a proper tool a la Noobz’ eLoader that would allow to play homebrews, or a kernel exploit that would allow to downgrade, Sony quickly patched the exploit and everybody’s hope went down to the floor again.

-A few after that, a developer and part of the PC Gaming Master Race going by the name m0skit0, using an exploit (found by kgsws) in the game Medal Of Honor Heroes, or Heroes 2, or both, I donno, ask him, and started working on his own homebrew loader with the help of ab5000, cause you know, he’s that awesome. m0skit0 (the developer, not the malaria-spreading insect) was contacted by another developer who we call wololo because he can make you switch teams by chanting his name over and over again, who proposed to port his project into another exploit, Patapon 2, that later on got leaked to the public by some asshole looking for 5 minutes of internet fame.
+A few after that, a developer and part of the PC Gaming Master Race going by the name m0skit0, using an exploit (found by kgsws) in the game Medal Of Honor Heroes, or Heroes 2, or both, I donno, ask him, and started working on his own homebrew loader with the help of ab5000, cause you know, he’s that awesome. m0skit0 (the developer, not the malaria-spreading insect) was contacted by another developer who we call wololo because he can make you switch teams by chanting his name over and over again, who proposed to port his project into another exploit, Patapon 2, that later on got leaked to the public by some *** looking for 5 minutes of internet fame.
 Since the site m0skito was using to maintain the project got down, they moved development over to wololo.net/talk and create public SVN repositories of the project in googlecode, and thus Half Byte Loader was born.

 Patapon 2 was a great exploit and Half Byte Loader was a great tool to use it, not only did it allow to run homebrews on the latest firmware at the time (6.20), it was also the first tool to do so on the PSP Go.
 Since the Patapon 2 exploit existed in the demo version of the game, everyone could freely download that onto their PSP’s, copy HBL’s installation files and have some homebrew magic on their previously unhackable device.

 Half Byte Loader set the grounds for many more usermode exploits to come and has been actively maintained by the community over all these years, being ported over to the Vita and a lot of other usermode exploits.
 HBL is a great piece of software if you consider the greatly limited environment it is running in, so big props to all devs that has made it what it is today.

 FOOLING THE KERNEL